Tuna casserole

 Tuna casserole or tuna mornay is a casserole primarily made with pasta or rice and canned tuna.
 It is eaten in North America, Italy, Australia, Japan and Finland, and presumably elsewhere.

 In North America

 In North America, egg noodles are a popular choice for the pasta.
 It is often made with cream of mushroom soup.
 Peas are sometimes added, and the dish may be topped with something crunchy, such as breadcrumbs, fried onion, potato chips or corn flakes.

 Casseroles became popular in American households in the 1950s mainly because the ingredients were cheap and easy to find at the supermarket.
 In 1952, Campbell's published a book of recipes using canned soup which included a recipe for tuna casserole.
-Tuna casserole became popular to take to potlucks, especially in the Midwest, or taken to the home of someone who was sick or going through bereavement so that they wouldn't need to cook.
+Tuna casserole became popular to take to potlucks, especially in the Midwest, or taken to the home of someone who was sick or going through bereavement so that they would not need to cook.